SerdarUckun/WordleSolver/README.md

   - Letter found in correct position: 3

 For example, if the correct answer is SNAIL and you entered TEARS, you should code the result as: 11312.
-Continue entering world selected word and the coded answer until you reach the solution.
+Continue entering a selected word into Wordle and the coded answer into this app until you reach the correct answer.